mrteoh/my-aeon-app/Readme.md

 # my-aeon-app

 **(my-aeon-app)**  is a React Native project built with Expo.
-It demonstrates basic navigation using React Navigation and includes file system access with Expo File System.
+It demonstrates basic navigation using React Navigation.

----
+## Answer

+Answer is saved in : SaveAnswer.js , SaveAnswer.ts

 ## Prerequisites